In 11g database,

 SQL> col index_name format a30

-user_ind_partitions where index_name in (select index_name from user_indexes where table_name='POC_DATA')
+SQL> select index_name, partition_name,segment_created,status,leaf_blocks fromuser_ind_partitions where index_name in (select index_name from user_indexes where table_name='POC_DATA')

 union all